 - Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-It is your right in Missouri to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Camden County, MO as soon as possible.
-If you have already completed a field test and have been arrested for a DUI in Missouri, your Camden County, MO DUI attorney will build an impenetrable defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.
+As a Missouri driver, you have the right to refuse to perform a field test.
+If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Camden County, MO immediately.
+If you already agreed to and participated in a field test and have been arrested for a DUI in Missouri, your DUI attorney in Camden County, MO will design an impenetrable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in Camden County, MO

-A checkpoint is a temporary roadblock used as a way to randomly check drivers for driving under the influence.
-There are federal laws that regulate the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
+A checkpoint is a temporary roadblock used to randomly check drivers for driving under the influence.
+There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
 Lawmakers in Missouri have debated banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Checkpoints in Camden County and throughout Missouri are not as prevalent as they once were, but it is still prudent to educate yourself on your rights and the rules regulating checkpoints.
-If you are not sure, turn to a DUI attorney near you at (314) 900-HELP.
+Police departments in Camden County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still prudent to educate yourself on your rights and the rules checkpoints must follow.
+When it doubt, call a DUI attorney near you at (314) 900-HELP.

 - announced to the public in advance